A Multi-Physics Eulerian Framework for Long-Term Contrail Evolution: Inherent Growth Factor

 \section{Inherent Growth Factor \(\Gamma^*\)}

-It is worth emphasizing that our current habit‐dynamics framework does {not} account for riming processes, nor does it explicitly represent bullet‐rosette or hollowing/branching morphologies.
-Incorporating these features would introduce additional poorly constrained parameters, and the experimental literature for temperatures below \(-40\,^\circ\mathrm{C}\) remains too sparse to support their robust parameterization.
+{To elaborate, incorporation of hollowing and branching together with habit-dependent ventilation is conceptually straightforward and can be implemented using well-documented microphysical relations \cite{newpaper1}; doing so does not invalidate the terminal-velocity formulations for generalized spheroidal particles (for example, the Ganser-type parameterizations employed in this study \cite{Ganser}) because those relationships remain applicable to the modified bulk shape and density descriptions. }

+{By contrast, explicit treatment of bullet-rosette crystals poses practical difficulties.
+These habits typically develop after prolonged exposure to large ice supersaturations and therefore are likely less relevant to contrails.
+Specifically, in expanding contrails, the local relative humidity often relaxes to ice saturation level for a considerable period of time, and the subsequent recovery toward ambient humidity can be slow.
+Such a thermodynamic history does not generally provide the sustained, extreme supersaturation episodes necessary for bullet-rosette formation.
+Moreover, in-situ studies of contrail and contrail-cirrus microphysics usually report that plate- and column-like morphologies are observed more frequently than bullet-rosettes.
+Finally, parameterizations of the aerodynamic properties of complex rosette aggregates—especially broadly applicable terminal-velocity formulations—are scarce and poorly constrained, which further complicates their reliable inclusion in a habit-dynamics model. }

+{For these reasons — and in order to introduce a state-of-the-art baseline for habit dynamics in contrail microphysics — we omit bullet-rosettes, hollowing/branching, and ventilation effects in the present work and reserve them for future extension and validation. }

-The available mathematical frameworks for habit dynamics are those by Chen and Lamb \cite{igf1} (based on the aspect-ratio hypothesis, defining $\frac{dc}{da}=\frac{\alpha_c}{\alpha_a}\frac{c}{a}:=\Gamma\, \phi$) and Nelson and Baker \cite{igf2} (based on the facet hypothesis, defining $\frac{dc}{da}=\frac{\alpha_c}{\alpha_a}:=\Gamma$), where $\alpha_a$ and $\alpha_c$ are the deposition coefficients of the basal and prism axes, respectively, $a$ is half the basal-plane maximum width (equatorial radius), $c$ is half the prism-plane height (transverse radius), and $\Gamma$ is known as the Inherent Growth Factor (IGF).
-It is straightforward to show that the above dynamics are equivalent to:
+The available mathematical frameworks for habit dynamics are those by \cite{igf1} (based on the aspect-ratio hypothesis, defining $\frac{dc}{da}=\frac{\alpha_c}{\alpha_a}\frac{c}{a}:=\Gamma\, \phi$) and \cite{igf2} (based on the facet hypothesis, defining $\frac{dc}{da}=\frac{\alpha_c}{\alpha_a}:=\Gamma$), where $\alpha_a$ and $\alpha_c$ are the deposition coefficients of the basal and prism axes, respectively, $a$ is half the basal-plane maximum width (equatorial radius), $c$ is half the prism-plane height (transverse radius), and $\Gamma$ is known as the Inherent Growth Factor (IGF).
+It is straightforward to show that the above dynamics are equivalent to (\cite{igf6}):

 where $\Gamma^*=\Gamma$ in the Chen and Lamb model, and $\Gamma^*=\frac{\Gamma}{\phi}$ in the Nelson and Baker model.